Why Farmers Need to Use Cattle Dips

 Workers involved in seeing cattle through a dip must take proper safety precaution as well, especially by wearing proper PPE.
 Training will be necessary as heavy livestock and chemicals can each present safety hazards in the own right.
 Although using a cattle dip is time consuming, it is ultimately crucial to the farm’s productivity and livestock’s welfare.

 A key part of maintaining productivity and profitability on a farm is ensuring the welfare of livestock.
-Because farm animals spend their lives out in the paddock, it’s sometimes forgotten that they also have hygienic needs.
+People can forget that animals have hygienic needs because they spend their lives out in a paddock.
 Dips are essential to any farmer who is serious about the health of their cattle.
 For more information on cattle dips, get in contact with the team at Steel Supplies Charters Towers.